ldv-klever/klever/docs/dev_decomposition_conf.rst

   }

 The specification has two parts: *tactics* and *fragmentation sets*.
-The former contains set of configuration parameters for the tactic that can be chosen by the "fragmentation tactic* in :file:`job.json` file.
+The former contains set of configuration parameters for the tactic that can be chosen by the *fragmentation tactic* in :file:`job.json` file.
 Options are specific to implementation of the tactic.
 There are several modes in the above provided example:

 * **separate modules** extracts loadable modules from the Linux kernel as individual fragments.